EarthScope/mseed2esync/doc/mseed2esync.md

 <b>-ts </b><i>time</i>

-<p style="padding-left: 30px;">Limit processing to Mini-SEED records that contain or start after <i>time</i>.
+<p style="padding-left: 30px;">Limit processing to miniSEED records that contain or start after <i>time</i>.
 The format of the <i>time</i> arguement is: 'YYYY[,DDD,HH,MM,SS,FFFFFF]' where valid delimiters are either commas (,), colons (:) or periods (.).</p>

 <b>-te </b><i>time</i>

-<p style="padding-left: 30px;">Limit processing to Mini-SEED records that contain or end before <i>time</i>.
+<p style="padding-left: 30px;">Limit processing to miniSEED records that contain or end before <i>time</i>.
 The format of the <i>time</i> arguement is: 'YYYY[,DDD,HH,MM,SS,FFFFFF]' where valid delimiters are either commas (,), colons (:) or periods (.).</p>

 <b>-M </b><i>match</i>

-<p style="padding-left: 30px;">Limit processing to Mini-SEED records that match the <i>match</i> regular expression.
+<p style="padding-left: 30px;">Limit processing to miniSEED records that match the <i>match</i> regular expression.
 For each input record a source name string composed of 'NET_STA_LOC_CHAN_QUAL' is created and compared to the regular expression.
 If the match expression begins with an '@' character it is assumed to indicate a file containing a list of expressions to match, see the \fBMATCH OR REJECT LIST FILE\fR section below.</p>

 <b>-R </b><i>reject</i>

-<p style="padding-left: 30px;">Limit processing to Mini-SEED records that do not match the <i>reject</i> regular expression.
+<p style="padding-left: 30px;">Limit processing to miniSEED records that do not match the <i>reject</i> regular expression.
 For each input record a source name string composed of 'NET_STA_LOC_CHAN_QUAL' is created and compared to the regular expression.
 If the reject expression begins with an '@' character it is assumed to indicate a file containing a list of expressions to reject, see the \fBMATCH OR REJECT LIST FILE\fR section below.</p>

 <b>-tt </b><i>secs</i>